SakshiRai255/Developer-Landing-Page/Readme.md

-## This is my Ninth landing page created for learning front end designing using HTML and CSS.
+## This is a landing page created for learning front end designing using HTML and CSS.

 ## This landing page is responsive.